basekit/docs.basekit.com/v8/templating/style-variables-in-v8.md

 ## What's next?

-To find out how these variables are applied in the metadata head to [Metadata in V8](/v8/templating/metadata/).
+To find out how these variables are applied in the metadata head over to [Metadata in V8](/v8/templating/metadata/) for more information.